travis-ci/docs-travis-ci-com/source/content/docs/user/build-configuration.md

     sudo apt-get install [packages list]

-The reason why travis-ci.org can affort to provide passwordless sudo is that virtual machines your test suite is executed in are snapshotted and rolled back to their pristine state after each build.
+The reason why travis-ci.org can afford to provide passwordless sudo is that virtual machines your test suite is executed in are snapshotted and rolled back to their pristine state after each build.